nczmoo/dcs100/readme.md

         (maybe put the rest blank cause I can't think of anything else)

     What should happen when you die in the dungeon?
+        For now, they just go back to the etnrance and mostly lose their gold

     Should the player be able to craft their own reels?
+        Someone gave an idea to pick a particular type of reel.
+Like, one oriented towards melee combat.
+Another oriented towards alchemy or ranged.

     Should pay lines be exponential?
 I had 4 pay lines active but only 1 line won.
 Kinda invalidates having more than one pay line.
+        No. It's fine as is.

 DESIGN
     Reels spin for six seconds but can be skipped.
+        Six second would have been WAY too long.
+A second is fine for now.

     Dungeon
         It's an autobattle situation.
 Just do rats for now, which get progressively more powerful as you progress forward.